Try it free

 Overview

-Monitor Citrix DaaS and CVAD with Python-powered extension for virtual apps and desktops visibility.
+Monitor Citrix DaaS and CVAD with this Python-powered extension for virtual apps and desktops visibility.

-The all-in-one Citrix DaaS & Citrix Virtual Apps and Desktops extensions allows you to monitor your Citrix environments.
-You can choose to have a holistic view of your Citrix site, monitor individual Virtual Delivery Agent (Citrix VDA) equipped machines, or both.
+The all-in-one Citrix DaaS & Citrix Virtual Apps and Desktops extension allows you to monitor your Citrix environments.
+You can choose to have a holistic view of your Citrix site, monitor individual Virtual Delivery Agent (Citrix VDA) machines, or both.

 ModeDeploymentDescription